lapkowski/dotfiles/README.md

 > [!NOTE]
 > You might want to modify the [target file](targets/debian.pl) to change which software to install

+## License

+All files in this repository are licensed under the [MIT-0](LICENSE) license unless stated otherwise.

 ## Special thanks

 * https://gitlab.com/Nmoleo/i3-volume-brightness-indicator